-The MOF also strives to refrain from concentrated issuance in the market, through active temporary use of treasury surplus into special accounts facing fund shortage as well as through active underwriting in the National Treasury.
+Specifically, the MOF also strives to refrain from concentrated issuance in the market, through active temporary use of treasury surplus into special accounts facing fund shortage as well as through active underwriting in the National Treasury.

-2-Month, 6-Month and 1-Year Financing Bills are also issued.
+Also issued are 6-Month and 1-Year Financing Bills.
+Financing Bills maturing in about two months have also been issued.

-→2 In this case, Financing Bills accepted by the BOJ are redeemed as quickly as possible by the cash raised through the revenue of Financing Bills at public auction.
+☞2 In this case, Financing Bills accepted by the BOJ are redeemed as quickly as possible by the cash raised through the revenue of Financing Bills at public auction.